 “I’m from both here and there.”

-Johnson was the only sheriff in the country other than Arizona’s Joe Arpaio to be sued by the Obama administration’s Justice Department for civil rights violations against Latinos.
+Johnson was the only sheriff in the country other than Arizona’s notorious Joe Arpaio to be sued by the Obama administration’s Justice Department for civil rights violations against immigrants.

-Omar Lugo, 42, blames liberal activists rather than Johnson for local Latinos’ fears.
+Omar Lugo, a 42-year-old Venezuelan immigrant, doesn’t blame Johnson for what he observes is a clear sense of fear in the county’s Latino community.
+He blames liberal activists.
 “By accusing the sheriff of being racist, that doesn’t take us anywhere,” Lugo said.

 There have been a lot of tears for Sosa lately.
-Her uncle died of COVID-19 in late May.
-Some days she’s so anxious about catching the disease that she can’t go to work at her job in a retirement home.
+Her uncle died of COVID-19 in late May, and her family members in North Carolina and Mexico regularly gather on video chat to say a rosary for him.
+She works in a retirement home that just had its first case.
+Some days her anxiety over catching the virus — and passing it onto vulnerable family members — is so intense she can’t go to work.
 On most days, Sosa goes in.
 She needs the money.

 “My job, I’m lucky to have it, but under the circumstances it breaks a lot of people,” Sosa said.
 “It feels like I’m expendable, at this point, to the government.”

 The Pew Hispanic Center found that 59% of Latinos say they or someone in their household has lost a job or wages due to the virus, well above the 43% of U.S. adults reporting the same.